da-phil/SDC-Traffic-Sign-Classifier-Project/writeup_template.md

 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+ Testing on the test dataset gives an accuracy of 97.4% accuracy, where the accuracies are distributed among the class as follows:

+![pred_tf_test1]

+This distribution clearly shows that the network might have the largest errors with classes 27 and 30 when evaluated on new images.

 ### Test a Model on New Images

 #### Picking random German traffic signs from the web
-Here are five German traffic signs that I found on the web:
+I chose 8 random German traffic signs which I found on the web and also included one for testing one of the "weakly" trained classes (class 27 - Pedestrians) to test the hypothesis from above.

 ![sign1] ![sign2] ![sign3] ![sign4] ![sign5] ![sign6] ![sign7] ![sign8]

-The second and forth image might be difficult to classify correctly, because the second sign was slightly modified (head of person) andthe forth is strongly rotated.
+The second and forth image might be difficult to classify correctly, because the second sign was slightly modified (head of person) and the forth is strongly rotated.

 #### Discussion of prediction results
-the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Here are the results of the prediction:
+Using the random traffic signs above and feeding them into the trained network gave the following softmax probabilities as predictions:

 ![pred_tf1]